AvinashDalvi89/mautic-plugin-creator/README.md

 2. Answer questions or fix bugs on the [issue tracker](https://github.com/aviboy2006/mautic-plugin-creator/issues).
 3. Contribute new features or update the wiki.

-_The code contribution process very formal.
+_The code contribution process is very formal.

----
 **NOTE**

 I have created this with simple approach there are many improvement can be done.

----

 ## License